Local SEO and Google Business Profile — How to Dominate Local Search Results

 - Reviews (their content — not just the rating!)

 How to improve: Use the same keywords in your GBP profile and on your website.
 If you are a "hair salon specializing in coloring" — state that clearly in the description, services, and on your site.
+The mismatch we see constantly: a GBP description that says one thing and a website that says another.
+Google — and increasingly AI search — reads both, and inconsistency reads as noise, not nuance.

 2. Distance